 Generic standards

-Product-specific (family) standards are those written by ESO’s taking into account the environment, operating and loading conditions of the equipment and are considered the best to demonstrate to compliance to the directive.
+Product-specific (family) standards are those written by ESO’s taking into account the environment, operating and loading conditions of the equipment and are considered the best to demonstrate to compliance to the Directive.

 Generic standards could be used in the absence of either product-specific or product-family standards.
 They are divided into generic environments but do not contain specific guidance of how to operate and load equipment during the testing phase of an EMC assessment.